vincbe/test-minikube/README.md

 The script start minikube, create the secret and our services+pods.
-To start from a clean state, you can delete your minikube using ```minikube delete``` (as  the VM is also deleted, you'll lost your persistant storage is they are not mounted on your VBox host) and launch th script from the directory were are your yaml files and options.:
+To start from a clean state, you can delete your minikube using ```minikube delete``` (as  the VM is also deleted, you'll lost your persistant storage is they are not mounted on your VBox host)

+and launch th script from the directory were are your yaml files and options :
 ```
 ./create_minikube_jenkins.sh
 ```